DedicatedDev/ibc-sdk/README.md

 ## What pain points do it solve?

-A xDapp requires deploying Smart Contracts (SCs, or similar constructs) on multiple blockchains.
+A xdapp requires deploying Smart Contracts (SCs, or similar constructs) on multiple blockchains.
 Polymer Core Protocol enables cross-chain messages in a permissinoless and trustless way.

 ### Get everything ready for testing xDapps